TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting

 The \methodname{} architecture is designed to forecast univariate time series across a full prediction horizon in a single forward pass, as illustrated in~\Cref{fig:architecture_diagram}.
 It consists of four main stages: input representation, backbone, non-causality through state weaving, and prediction.

-\textbf{Input representation.} \methodname{} uses an input representation in which history (timesteps + values) and future (timesteps) are concatenated into one token sequence enabling communication between future time-steps for coherent predictions.
-In contrast to TiReX, which presummarizes time-steps into windows of size 32, \methodname{} directly operates on the individual time-steps.
+\textbf{Input representation.} \methodname{} uses an input representation in which history (time steps + values) and future (time steps) are concatenated into one token sequence enabling communication between future time steps for coherent predictions.
+In contrast to TiReX, which presummarizes time steps into windows of size 32, \methodname{} directly operates on the individual time steps.
 Each time step $t_i$ is encoded using \texttt{GluonTS}~\citep{gluonts} time features (e.g., seasonality indicators, day-of-week, or index-based encodings) that are linearly projected into the embedding dimension of the model.
 For historical steps, observed values $y_i$ are projected via a linear layer, while missing values are handled by a learnable \texttt{NaN} embedding.
-The historical embedding is obtained by additively combining the value embedding and the time-feature embedding.
+The historical embedding is obtained by additively combining the value and the time-feature embeddings.
 For future time steps, only the time-feature embedding is used.